MrYurchik/test_scrap/README.md

 After successful setup project run app.py to run local server.
 Use this command to run Scrapy crawler in xbet directory:
 `scrapy crawl ua1xbet`
+Open in web browser `http://localhost:port/events?start=0&end=10` or without parameters to see first 10 events.

 ## Project Status
 Project is:  _in progress_